Posted on

 Wooden Cutting Boards (Safe)

-Wood cutting boards are naturally antibacterial, with a grain structure that absorbs and suffocates bacteria within 3-10 minutes.
+Solid wood cutting boards are naturally antibacterial, with a grain structure that absorbs and suffocates bacteria within 3-10 minutes.
 They also protect knives from dulling better than plastic, glass, or stoneware boards.

 However, choosing the right wood matters: